eperedo/blog/source/_posts/accessing_items_collection_from_custom_panel_directus.md

 </style>
 ```

-Would be great if the users of the admin could have the possibility of choosing a collection and not be restricted to just the user collection like in this demo, but that's in a future post.
+Would be great if the users of the admin could have the possibility of choosing a collection and not be restricted to just the user collection like in this demo, but that's for a future post.

 Hope this post help you!